voschezang/coding-handbook/domain-modelling/modeling.md

 - If an event is observed frequently, then analogies can help.
 - If a process is novel, but the inner process is understood, then it can be beneficial to start with fundamentals.

+**Scientific method**

+Repeatedly

+- Explore.
+Observe.
+Do research.
+- Come up with an hypothesis.
+Make falsifiable predictions
+- Test the hypothesis with experiments.
+- Analyze the results.
+- Report findings and share them freely.

 ## Learning

 > Learning revolves around revising your opinions.